 Something I find myself being asked about more and more is how to have an eco-friendly period.
 People are becoming more aware of the impact of their actions, and disposable pads and tampons undoubtedly have an impact on our environment.

 One woman, on average, will use 11,000 tampons in her life.
-And each year, more than 45 billion feminine hygiene products are dumped into landfills around the world.
+Every year, around 12 billion disposable pads and 7 billion tampons are thrown away in the United States alone.
 Those are startling numbers.
 Because even though many disposable feminine products will eventually break down, many of them could take 500 years to decompose.

 If enough of us change our habits, we have the power to dramatically change that statistic.
 Over the last several years, more and more eco-friendly period options have come out.
 It’s becoming easier and easier to make greener choices.